 In March 2020 a walking review was carried out by Birmingham City Council's Conservation Officer and the JQDT and its findings captured in 'Neighbourhood Plan Buildings of Interest - schedule & map of nondesignated heritage assets' (March 2020).
 Its purpose was to identify heritage assets which sit outside a Conservation Area boundary but inside the Neighbourhood Plan area.
-Several assets were identified as contributing positively to their surroundings using the criteria for positive buildings as laid out in the new Jewellery Quarter Conservation Area Character Appraisal and Management Plan, and they are identified in Policy 2(c).
+Several assets were identified as contributing positively to their surroundings using the criteria for positive buildings as laid out in the new Jewellery Quarter Conservation Area Character Appraisal and Management Plan, some of which identified in Policy 2(c).
 Their significance is historic, architectural, or both.
 As they are important to the area's identity, despite not being designated heritage assets they should be conserved in any new development.

-The Neighbourhood Plan affords these buildings and features a degree of protection by identifying them as non-designated heritage assets in Map 8 and listed in Policy 2(c).
+The Neighbourhood Plan affords some of these buildings and features a degree of additional protection.
 Some of these buildings are proposed to be included within the updated Jewellery Quarter Conservation Area Conservation Area Management Plan, to be read in conjunction with this Neighbourhood Plan.